 How RTB works

-Programmatic vs. real-time bidding
+Programmatic vs real-time bidding

-As mentioned previously, RTB is among the most widely-spread methods to place and purchase advertising.
+As mentioned previously, RTB advertising technology is among the most widely-spread methods to place and purchase advertising.
 If we start exploring the difference between programmatic and real-time bidding, these two terms relate to each other like an entire puzzle and its piece, which highlights that real-time bidding can’t go without programmatic.

 And, on the flipside, marketers and publishers have a chance to use alternative scenarios for ad buying and selling accordingly, without being limited by RTB only.
 But why has real-time bidding received the well-deserved title of a popular bidding method among both parties?

-Publishers vote for RTB thanks to:
+Publishers vote for an RTB advertising strategy thanks to:

 • The ability to track and amend the prices depending on the bids and demands